Credit Karma logo

 Credit Karma makes money through personalized recommendations — credit cards, loans, insurance, and savings products matched to your credit profile.
 You're never charged for using the platform.

 Additional features include tax filing (Credit Karma Tax, now Intuit Credit Karma), savings accounts through partner banks, and an Unclaimed Money tool that searches for money owed to you.
 The platform also provides credit score factors explaining what's helping and hurting your score.
+Consumers tracking their progress may eventually qualify for better terms on installment loans and other financial products as their scores improve.

 Services & Features